General Information for Families

 Daily Student Bulletin

 Information for the bulletin is submitted by filling out a bulletin notice form and having it approved by the club/class advisor or administrator and Ms. Storms.
-Bulletin notices must be turned in to the main office by 2:15 p.m. the day before the announcement is to be read.
-Notices will run for no more than three days.
-The bulletin will be read in fifth period.
-Students who do not have a fifth period or are absent are responsible for whatever material may have been missed.
+Bulletin notices must be turned in to the main office by 7:30 a.m. the morning of the announcement.
+The bulletin will be read the first 3 minutes of 2nd period daily.

 Deliveries